netdata/netdata/collectors/systemd-journal.plugin/README.md

 - This plugin is not available when Netdata is installed in a container.
 The problem is that `libsystemd` is not available in Alpine Linux (there is a `libsystemd`, but it is a dummy that returns failure on all calls).
 We plan to change this, by shipping Netdata containers based on Debian.
 - For the same reason (lack of `systemd` support for Alpine Linux), the plugin is not available on `static` builds of Netdata (which are based on `muslc`, not `glibc`).

+To use the plugin, install one of our native distribution packages, or install it from source.

 ## Journal Sources

 The plugin automatically detects the available journal sources, based on the journal files available in